NEW! Has the SEC proposed new requirements for 10b5-1 plans? Are these plans controversial?

 In 2021, a letter from three Democratic members of the Senate Committee on Banking, Housing, and Urban Affairs urged the SEC to adopt specific reforms to prevent what they perceive as abusive 10b5-1 plan practices and to improve disclosure.

 Example Of SEC Enforcement Involving 10b5-1 Plan

 In 2009, the SEC charged the former CEO of Countrywide Financial, Angelo Mozilo, with insider trading.
 The SEC alleged that he "established four executive stock sale plans for himself in October, November, and December 2006 while he was aware of material, non-public information concerning Countrywide's increasing credit risk and the expected poor performance of Countrywide-originated loans."
 He then later exercised options and sold company stock under these written trading plans.

-Eventually, in 2010, Mr. Mozilo agreed to pay the largest-ever SEC penalty by a public company executive, along with a $45 million disgorgement of these ill-gotten gains to settle the disclosure violation and the insider-trading charges.
+Eventually, Mr. Mozilo agreed to pay the largest-ever SEC penalty by a public company executive, along with a $45 million disgorgement of these ill-gotten gains to settle the disclosure violation and the insider-trading charges.